particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 The reason is that on some systems, it's possible to see the processes created by other users, including their options.
 Also, the previous commands may be stored in unencrypted history files.
 These could expose your access token.

-## More languages

-This section shows how to make a list devices call from a number of different languages and environments.

-## More APIs

 ## Product APIs

 ### List Products